 It’s all in one place, bringing everything together to make the project come to life.

-This connected system is how the Notion product team keeps track of what’s in-flight (projects), why those projects have been green-lit (docs), and how things are moving the needle (goals).
+This connected system is how the Notion product team keeps track of what’s in-flight (roadmap), why those projects have been green-lit (docs), and how things are moving the needle (goals).
 Keeping a tight feedback loop between your team’s larger projects with individual, day-to-day tasks and docs is what ultimately helps to keep things from falling through the cracks.

 Let other teams easily self-serve information by creating a team home